tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 # Data Confidentiality {#confident}

-The migration to PQC is unique in the history of modern digital cryptography in that neither the traditional algorithms nor the post-quantum algorithms are fully capable of protecting data for the required data lifetimes of years.
-The traditional algorithms, such as RSA and elliptic curve, will fall to quantum cryptanalysis, while the post-quantum algorithms face uncertainty about the underlying mathematics, compliance issues (when certified implementations will be commercially available), unknown vulnerabilities, hardware and software implementations that have not had sufficient maturing time to rule out classical cryptanalytic attacks and implementation bugs.
+Data may need to be protected for lifetimes measured in years.
+The possibility of CRQCs being developed means that we need to move away from traditional algorithms, but at the same time uncertainty about post-quantum algorithm implementation security, lag in standardization, regulatory requirements, and maturity of cryptanalysis may require the continued use of mature traditional algorithms alongside the new post-quantum primitives.

-During the transition from traditional to post-quantum algorithms, there is a desire or a requirement for protocols that use both algorithm types.
-The primary goal of a hybrid key exchange mechanism is to facilitate the establishment of a shared secret which remains secure as long as as one of the component key exchange mechanisms remains unbroken.
+The primary goal of a hybrid key exchange mechanism is to facilitate the establishment of a shared secret which remains secure as long as one of the component key exchange mechanisms remains unbroken.

 {{!I-D.ietf-tls-hybrid-design}} provides a construction for hybrid key exchange in TLS 1.3.
 It fulfils the primary goal of hybrid key exchange, with additional objectives discussed in Section 1.5 of the same document.